-Tonight – November 7, 2017 – and tomorrow night, before going to bed, look for the moon in your eastern sky.
+Tonight and tomorrow night – November 25 and 26, 2018 – before going to bed, look for the moon in your eastern sky.
 It’ll be a bright waning gibbous moon, and you might notice two bright stars in its vicinity.
 These stars are noticeable for being both bright and close together on the sky’s dome, and that is why – in legends of the sky – they often represent Twins.

 Several days from now, when the moon drops out of the constellation Gemini, you can always star-hop to Castor and Pollux from Orion.
-Simply draw an imaginary line from the bright star Rigel through the bright star Betelgeuse, going a solid two times the Rigel-Betelgeuse distance.
-This way of finding the Gemini stars Castor and Pollux works in both the Northern and Southern Hemispheres.
+Simply draw an imaginary line from Orion’s Belt through the bright star Betelgeuse to find the Gemini stars, Castor and Pollux.
+This way of finding the Gemini’s two brightest stars works in both the Northern and Southern Hemispheres.

 At mid-northern latitudes – like those in the mainland United States – the constellations Gemini and Orion rise at approximately the same time.
 However, at more northerly latitudes – like those in Alaska – Gemini rises before Orion.
 That far north, the Big Dipper is visible at early evening, so you can use the Big Dipper bowl to star-hop to Castor and Pollux.